 Who We Are

-By declaring the second Monday of October Indigenous Peoples Day, citizens of Bedford will celebrate the diverse histories, cultures, and land stewardship of Indigenous peoples.
-We will honor their tremendous resilience and their special status as the First People of this land.
-We will correct false histories, begin to make amends for past atrocities, and support Indigenous struggles for justice.
+By declaring the second Monday of October Indigenous Peoples Day, citizens of Bedford celebrate the diverse histories, cultures, and land stewardship of Indigenous peoples.
+We honor their tremendous resilience and their special status as the First People of this land.
+We correct false histories, begin to make amends for past atrocities, and support Indigenous struggles for justice.

 Indigenous Peoples Day Massachusetts

 An Indigenous-led group working to replace Columbus Day with Indigenous Peoples Day in Boston and across Massachusetts.

 Descendants of this area’s First People whose ancestral lands comprise most of eastern Massachusetts, including present day Bedford.